-So far we’ve indulged in it as a cordial mixed with cold iced water, as a pouring syrup over ice cream, mixed with (soya) milk as a milkshake and I have plans to incorporate it into a cocktail or two this weekend.
+So far we’ve indulged in it as a syrup mixed with cold iced water, as a pouring syrup over ice cream, mixed with (soya) milk as a milkshake, mixed with boiling hot water for a hot blackcurrant (my absolute favourite!) and I have plans to incorporate it into a cocktail or two this weekend.

 Edited to add; Angela left this great tip in the comments – “I have been making it for years, I also freeze ice cube sizes…… perfect for storing for longer periods.”
 Genius!